Direct limits for scalar field dark matter from a gravitational-wave detector: Theory

-A gravitational-wave (GW) interferometer has exquisite sensitivity to differential changes in the optical path length of its arms.
+Laser interferometers for gravitational-wave (GW) detection are modified Michelson interferometers with exquisite sensitivity to differential changes in the optical path length of their arms.
 The thin cylindrical beamsplitter in such an instrument interacts asymmetrically with light from the two arms, as the front surface has a 50\% reflectivity and the back surface has an anti-reflective coating.
-Therefore, a change in the size and index of refraction of the beamsplitter affects the two arms differently, and produces an effective difference in the optical path lengths of the arms $L_{x,y}$
+Therefore, a change in the size ($\delta l$) and index of refraction ($\delta n$) of the beamsplitter affects the two arms differently, and produces an effective difference in the optical path lengths of the arms $L_{x,y}$

-The mirrors in the arms of GW interferometers would also undergo changes in their size and index of refraction, but as the wavelength of the DM field is much greater than the distance between the arm mirrors ($\lambda_\phi/L\gtrsim 10^{3}$) for all frequencies of interest, and because the mirrors have roughly the same thickness, the effect is almost equal in both arms and thus does not produce a dominant signal.
-The Fabry-P\'erot cavities used in the arms of most GW interferometers increase their sensitivity to gravitational waves, but do not increase the sensitivity to DM signals induced at the beamsplitter.
-Therefore, the interferometer most sensitive to scalar dark matter is the GEO\,600 detector, which does not employ arm cavities \cite{Grote2019}.
+\footnote{This expression includes a correction to Eq.~17 in \cite{Grote2019}.
+In addition, a geometrical correction ($\approx6.4\%$) from Snell's law is applied to Eqs.~\ref{eq:deltaL} and \ref{eq:full_signal} for calculating the results below.} The mirrors in the arms of GW interferometers would also undergo changes in their size and index of refraction, but as the wavelength of the DM field is much greater than the distance between the arm mirrors ($\lambda_\phi/L\gtrsim 10^{3}$) for all frequencies of interest here, and because the mirrors have roughly the same thickness, the effect is almost equal in both arms and thus does not produce a dominant signal.

+The interferometer most sensitive to potential DM signals is the GEO\,600 detector, as it has the highest sensitivity to optical phase differences between the two arms.
+The squeezed vacuum states of light currently employed in this instrument allow for a world-record quantum noise reduction of 6~dB~\cite{GEO6dB_2021}.
+Although other GW detectors (LIGO/Virgo) are more sensitive to gravitational waves through the use of Fabry-P\'erot cavities in the arms, these do not boost their sensitivity to signals induced at the beamsplitter, so their relative sensitivity to scalar DM is lower~\cite{Grote2019}.